List of Hyderabadi Muslims

-Hyderabadi Muslims are an ethnoreligious community of Muslims, part of a larger group of Dakhini Muslims, from the area that used to be the princely state of Hyderabad, India, including cities like Hyderabad, Aurangabad and Bidar.
+Hyderabadi Muslims are an ethnocultural community of Muslims, part of a larger group of Dakhini Muslims, from the area that used to be the princely state of Hyderabad, India, including cities like Hyderabad, Aurangabad, Nanded and Bidar.

-First generation immigrants are not included, however second and third generation immigrants who have adopted Hyderabadi Muslim Culture are usually considered Hyderabadi Muslims and included in the list.
-As well as the descendants of those who shifted from Hyderabad or the Deccan to other regions/countries.
+First generation immigrants are not included, but second and third generation immigrants who have adopted Hyderabadi Muslim culture are usually considered Hyderabadi Muslims, and are included in the list.
+Descendants of those who shifted from Hyderabad or the Deccan to other regions/countries are also included.